-Whether you’re a keen surfer or not, you can pay the Florida Surf Museum a visit and learn more about the history of surfing in the area.
+Whether you’re a keen surfer or not, you can visit the Florida Surf Museum and learn more about the history of surfing in the area.
 The town is also a great place to enjoy a variety of watersports such as parasailing, sea kayaking and stand up paddleboarding.

 Watersports may not be everyone’s cup of tea, but there are plenty of other activities that you can enjoy while in Cocoa Beach.
-You can discover an abundance of wildlife at Lori Wilson Park, or play a round of golf at one of the nearby courses.
+You can discover abundant wildlife at Lori Wilson Park, or play a round of golf at one of the nearby courses.

 Looking to escape to a quiet resort town for a few days?
-Then look no further than the colourful town of Seaside.
+Then look no further than the colorful town of Seaside.

 Seaside was the vision of one man, Robert Davis, who inherited a piece of property in what is known as Seaside today.
 After years of planning and development, Seaside is now a thriving town.

-The centre has various restaurants, shops and cool galleries.
+The center has various restaurants, shops and cool galleries.
 It also has beautiful white-sand beaches and amazing hotels along its beachfront with views that are to die for.
-With so much to offer it’s no wonder that Seaside has been voted one of the Top 10 Best Beach Towns in Florida by USA Today.
+With so much to offer, it’s no wonder that Seaside has been voted one of the Top 10 Best Beach Towns in Florida by USA Today.